 Walk through the Botanical Garden of Cologne

-If you’re wondering what to see in Cologne in 2 days, the Botanical Garden of Cologne should be on your list.
+If you’re wondering what to see in Cologne over 2 days, the Botanical Garden of Cologne should be on your list.
 This expensive and awe-inspiring garden covers 11.5 hectares and houses more than 10,000 species of plants.

 There are ponds, flowers, fountains, and walking trails for a quiet afternoon spent within nature, but tucked inside a bustling city.
 The garden is open year-round from 8 AM to dusk, but the best time to visit is during the spring and summer when the entire garden is in full bloom.

-The plant houses are open October to March 10 AM to 4 PM and April to September 10 AM to 6 PM.
 Plan to spend anywhere from 2 to 3 hours visiting the garden to allow yourself plenty of time to wander the space and enjoy its sites.

 Explore St. Gereon Church

 The St. Gereon Church will stand out because of its odd shape.
 This minor basilica boasts a nave that is covered by a decagonal oval dome and was completed on the remains of Roman walls.

 This is the largest dome constructed in the West between the 6th century and 15th century.
 It’s one of the twelve Romanesque churches that Cologne is famous for and frequently compared to the world-renowned Hagia Sophia in Istanbul, Turkey and the Duomo in Florence, Italy.